rclone/rclone/MANUAL.md

       --gcs-decompress                                 If set this will decompress gzip encoded objects --gcs-encoding MultiEncoder                      The encoding for the backend (default Slash,CrLf,InvalidUtf8,Dot) --gcs-endpoint string                            Endpoint for the service
+      --gcs-env-auth                                   Get GCP IAM credentials from runtime (environment variables or instance meta data if no env vars)
       --gcs-location string                            Location for the newly created buckets --gcs-no-check-bucket                            If set, don't attempt to check the bucket exists or create it --gcs-object-acl string                          Access Control List for new objects